kulisak12/preditor-model/README.md

 A model used by [Preditor](https://github.com/kulisak12/preditor).

 Serves as the backend for typing assistance.
-Provides completions while typing, even in the middle of a sentence.
+It provides completions while typing, even in the middle of a sentence.
 For Czech, it allows the user to substitute a word in a sentence and automatically adjusts the forms of the surrounding words.

-Uses an existing large language model without any additional fine-tuning.
+It uses an existing large language model without any additional fine-tuning.
 A single language model handles all of the tasks mentioned above.

 ## Quick start